Contact Us

 Will new trains be bought for the high-speed rail service?

-Yes – as part of the Federal Railroad Administration funding selection for the ROD package of improvements, six new sets of equipment (trainsets) capable of operating at up to 110 miles per hours will be purchased for use on the Chicago to St. Louis corridor.
-Each trainset is expected to consist of five cars including new coach and business class seating, as well as premium amenities such as food service and wifi.
-Two new high horsepower diesel locomotives will likely be used on each trainset.
-Specifications for the new equipment are being developed by a national consortium of State DOTs, equipment suppliers, and other industry experts.
-They are drawing on international best practices in the development of these specifications.
-A higher level of comfort and safety is being specified in the new equipment.
-Any equipment purchased for the new high-speed service will undergo extensive performance testing and simulated operations on the corridor prior to the start of passenger service in 2014.
+Yes - as part of the Federal Railroad Administration (FRA) funding selection for the Illinois High-Speed Rail Program improvements, six new sets of equipment (trainsets) capable of operating at up to 110 miles per hour have been purchased for use on the Chicago to St. Louis corridor.
+Each trainset consists of five passenger rail cars that include coach and business class seating as well as premium amenities, such as food service and Wi-Fi.
+New high horsepower diesel locomotives will be used on each trainset.
+Specifications for the new equipment were developed by a national consortium of State departments of transportation (DOTs), equipment suppliers, and other industry experts.
+New locomotives were delivered to the State of Illinois in 2018 and new passenger cars are expected to be delivered in 2020.